 All students are expected to attend full time unless there are mitigating circumstances that cannot be avoided.
-Parents are asked to phone the school office in the morning if their child is unwell.
-The FLO will often be able to offer practical advice and strategies including home visits to support attendance at school.
+Parents are asked to phone the school office in the morning by 10am if their child is unwell.
+The Family Liaison Officer (FLO) will often be able to offer practical advice and strategies including home visits to support attendance at school.